SF-WDI-LABS/mongoose-books-app/README.md

     app.use(express.static('public'));
   ```

-1. Add your scripts and styles files to the `<head>` of your index.ejs
+1. Add your scripts and styles files to the `<head>` of your index.hbs

 1. Get a 'console.log("I live to serve")' from your `scripts.js` to appear in your browser dev tools console.